mantidproject/mantidimaging/docs/user_guide/quick_start.rst

 Loading Sample Stack
 ####################

 Firstly, let's load our projections.
-Go to "File" then "Load" or alternatively use the shortcut "Ctrl"+"o".
+Go to "File" then "Load Dataset" or alternatively use the shortcut "Ctrl"+"o".
 This brings up the following loading screen:

 .. image:: ../_static/loading_screen.png
     :alt: Loading screen